Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 If you're pregnant and don't know if you have HIV, you should get screened.
 If you are HIV-positive, your health care professional can start you on drug treatment to reduce the risk of transmitting the virus to your baby.

 Miscarriage.
 Also known as a spontaneous abortion, a miscarriage is defined as the loss of your pregnancy before 20 weeks' gestation.
-It occurs in about 10 to 15 percent of all pregnancies.
+It occurs in up to 30 percent of all pregnancies.

 Miscarriage usually happens in the first trimester—that is, during the first 12 weeks of pregnancy.
 After four months, it's much less likely to occur.
 However, the risk of miscarriage increases with age.